Collective punishment: Destruction of houses

-Rape
+Targeting women

 Some scholars consider the rape of German women by the Red Army during the Russian advance into Germany in 1945 towards the end of World War II as a form of collective punishment.
 Women were also targeted as a collective punishment for collaboration in Vichy France where photographs were taken of women stripped and paraded through the streets of Paris.
 A prostitute accused of serving the Germans was kicked to death.

 Responding to the 2014 murder of three Israeli teenagers kidnapped near the settlement of Alon Shvut, Israeli professor Mordechai Kedar said:

-The only thing that can deter terrorists, like those who kidnapped the children and killed them, is the knowledge that their sister or their mother will be raped.
-It sounds very bad, but that's the Middle East.
+"The only thing that can deter terrorists, like those who kidnapped the children and killed them, is the knowledge that their sister or their mother will be raped.
+It sounds very bad, but that's the Middle East."

 Women are frequently targeted in the Kashmir conflict "to punish and humiliate the entire community".
 Even in well publicized cases like the Kunan Poshpora mass rape no action has been taken against perpetrators.

+Schools and education

+Collective punishment is frequently employed in school environments under the guise of classroom management or behaviour control.
+Common examples include revoking recess for an entire class due to one student’s behaviour, cancelling group outings after a disruption, or withholding privileges until all students comply.
+These practices are intended to build peer accountability, but critics argue they have negative consequences for children’s mental health and moral development.

+Unlike in legal or military settings, collective punishment in schools is typically informal, undocumented, and lacks oversight.
+Trauma-informed education researchers note that punitive group sanctions can increase student resentment, anxiety, and disengagement, especially for innocent bystanders.
+Such practices also undermine trust between students and educators—even dissuading children from reporting misconduct for fear of group reprisal.

+Children with disabilities are especially vulnerable.
+Sometimes entire classrooms face withdrawn programming or supports when an individual student’s needs disrupt routines—resulting in punishment by association.
+Disability advocates describe this as systemic discrimination based on others’ access needs rather than individual conduct.

+The United Nations Convention on the Rights of the Child prohibits degrading treatment and affirms the right of every child to be treated as an individual.
+Educational and disability rights organisations have called for trauma-informed, inclusive approaches that reject group punishment in favour of relational, rights-based practices.

 History

 18th century

-The Intolerable Acts were seen as a collective punishment of Massachusetts for the Boston Tea Party.
+The Intolerable Acts were seen as a collective punishment of the Massachusetts Colony for the Boston Tea Party.
+Frederick North and the British Parliament supported collective punishment to deter any further challenges to their imperial authority by undermining support for what they saw as a quarrelsome minority in Massachusetts.

+Collective fines were imposed on Edinburgh as punishment for the Porteous riots during which Captain John Porteous was lynched.